 Mehmet Baransu, a former columnist and correspondent for the Turkish daily Taraf, has faced an array of charges and trials stemming from his 2010 reporting on an alleged coup attempt.
 Since his arrest in Istanbul on March 1, 2015, authorities have filed over 100 cases against Baransu, including charges of insult and obtaining secret documents.
-In July 2020, he was convicted on anti-state charges in one of the cases against him and sentenced to a combined 19 years and six months in prison.
+In July 2020, he was convicted on anti-state charges in one of the cases against him and sentenced to 19 years and six months in prison.

 A court on March 2, 2015, first arraigned Baransu and jailed him pending trial on charges of obtaining secret documents.
 His former lawyer, Sercan Sakallı, told CPJ that a court ruled that the investigation in that case was secret until the indictment was written, which limited his access to the evidence against his client.

-The lawyer said authorities focused on a document titled "The Sovereign Action Plan" that was part of a packet of documents Baransu shared with prosecutors in 2010.
+Sakallı said authorities focused on a document titled "The Sovereign Action Plan" that was part of a packet of documents Baransu shared with prosecutors in 2010.
 That document, the lawyer said, was never made public, and authorities did not at the time question the reporter’s possession of a classified document.

 The trial related to "The Sovereign Action Plan" document ended on March 4, 2022.
 Baransu, the only defendant in that case who remained behind bars, was found guilty of "exposing information that is to be kept secret for the safety and political benefit of the state" and "obtaining secret documents concerning the safety of the state" by the 13th Istanbul Court of Serious Crimes, and was sentenced to six years and seven years, respectively.
 Baransu’s co-defendants were also found guilty of "obtaining secret documents concerning the safety of the state" and sentenced to three years and four months in prison, but remained free pending appeal.

-CPJ emailed the Turkish Ministry of Justice in October 2022 for comment but did not receive any reply.
+As of late 2023, CPJ’s email to the Turkish Ministry of Justice did not receive any reply.